Rabi Lamichhane: Political career

-Lamichhane was elected with a majority of 34,312 votes, defeating incumbent minister of state Umesh Shrestha of the Nepali Congress, and CPN (UML)'s Krishna Bhakta Pokhrel, the incumbent member of the constituency.
-In the aftermath of the election, his party supported Pushpa Kamal Dahal's nomination for prime minister, and Lamichhane led the RSP in government as deputy prime minister and minister for home affairs.
+Lamichhane was elected with 49,261 votes, defeating incumbent minister of state Umesh Shrestha of the Nepali Congress by a margin of 34,170 votes.
+His party then supported Pushpa Kamal Dahal's nomination for prime minister, and Lamichhane joined the government as deputy prime minister and minister of home affairs.

-During his campaign for the 2022 general election, a complaint was filed calling for his candidacy to be scrapped.
-The complainant claimed that Lamichhane had not renounced his Nepali citizenship while being an American citizen, and Nepali law does not allow dual-citizenship.
-On 27 January 2023, the Supreme Court of Nepal ruled that Lamichhane did not follow due process to re-obtain his Nepali citizenship after renouncing his American citizenship, and thus, was not a legal Nepali citizen.
-This verdict effectively stripped Lamichhane of his position as deputy prime minister and minister of home affairs.
+During his campaign, a complaint was filed alleging that Lamichhane had not renounced his Nepali citizenship while holding American citizenship, in violation of Nepal's prohibition on dual citizenship.
+On 27 January 2023, the Supreme Court of Nepal ruled that Lamichhane had not followed due process to reacquire Nepali citizenship and was therefore not a legal citizen, stripping him of his parliamentary seat and ministerial positions.

-After re-acquiring Nepali citizenship, he contested the by-election held for his Chitwan 2 seat in April 2023, and was re-elected, securing an even greater margin of votes than in the 2022 general election.
+After reacquiring Nepali citizenship, he contested the by-election for Chitwan 2 in April 2023 and was re-elected with an even greater margin than in 2022.